 Atlantic striped bass.LAUNCH GALLERY

 Striped bass are both wild-caught and farm-raised.
-Wild striped bass, often called striper or rockfish, are caught along the East Coast, mainly in Virginia and Maryland.
+Wild striped bass, often called striper or rockfish, are caught along the East Coast.
 Most farmed striped bass are actually hybrids, a cross between striped bass and white bass.
 Both wild-caught and farmed striped bass have a slightly sweet flavor.

 U.S. federal waters (beyond 3 miles offshore) remain closed to all striped bass fishing, both commercial and recreational.
-In October 2007, an Executive Order encouraged states, where applicable, to designate striped bass as a “gamefish” in state waters and prohibited commercial sale of striped bass caught in federal waters.
+Some states have also closed their state waters to striped bass fishing.
 Striped bass caught in state commercial fisheries or raised through aquaculture operations are still available to U.S. consumers in supermarkets and restaurants.

 LOCATION & HABITAT